-In a heavily contested liability trial in Fulton County, a jury found that although there was some responsibility on the dead driver for failing to avoid rear ending the illegally stopped tractor trailer, the majority of the blame was on the truck driver.
+In a heavily contested liability trial in Fulton County, a jury found that although there was some responsibility on the dead driver for failing to avoid rear-ending the illegally stopped tractor-trailer, the majority of the blame was on the truck driver.
 We often explain that the strongest element of a case is the story and nature of the wrong.
-In this case, the decedent was on a I-285 ramp when she came up on a stopped tractor trailer with missing or damaged reflectors and no safety triangles. the tractor had been involved in a collision with another vehicle 15 minutes prior but had not moved out of the lane.
+In this case, the decedent was on an I-285 ramp when she came upon a stopped tractor-trailer with missing or damaged reflectors and no safety triangles. the tractor had been involved in a collision with another vehicle 15 minutes prior but had not moved out of the lane.
 The Georgia Department of Transportation wrote a report saying that the truck was in bad repair and missing required reflective safety equipment.

 This case is an excellent illustration of the principal that concrete, material safety violations carry a great deal of weight with a jury and can overwhelm other defenses.

 Fulton County Verdict for the Plaintiff despite the fact she rear-ended the tractor-trailer in July 2014.